cloudfoundry/cf-k8s-networking/CONTRIBUTING.md

 ### Running Tests
 When contributing to this project you should, at a minimum, be running the `routecontroller` unit and integration tests.
-If you've made changes to the Istio installation or other Kubernetes networking config, we also recommend running the Networking Acceptance Tests.
+We also recommend running the Networking Acceptance Tests.

 #### RouteController Unit and Integration Tests
 1. `cd cf-k8s-networking/routecontroller`